 Tertiary education in sub Saharan Africa is facing the biggest challenge it will ever face

-Lucy Heady is our Knowledge Director.
-Lucy recently attended the OpenHPI Forum, where she spoke about ESSA's goal to use evidence to transform education in sub-Saharan Africa.
+In this blog, Dr Lucy Heady, Chief Executive Officer at Education Sub Saharan Africa (ESSA) attended the OpenHPI Forum, where she spoke about ESSA's goal to use evidence to transform education in sub-Saharan Africa.

 I have a copy of a wonderful printed report which includes all the statistics that describe the Kenyan Higher Education System.
 It tells you all about the students that enroll, where they come from and the courses they choose.
 It tells you all about the faculty, their levels of qualification and what they teach.
 Bringing this data together has been a huge achievement for the Commission for University Education: for the second year running all of the vital statistics are gathered together in one place.

 However, this printed report is the only way this data is disseminated.
 Inside is page after page of data tables, with the odd pie chart to spice things up.
 There is no online version where you can interact with or visualize the data.
 In this format, though the data itself is useful, it is neither usable nor being used as much as it should be.

 And this is a serious problem.
 Tertiary education in sub-Saharan Africa is facing probably the biggest challenge it will ever face: building up the human capital of a skyrocketing youth population.
 Africa’s working-age population is expected to double to 1 billion over the next 25 years, 450 million workers are projected to join the workforce.
 The potential for a so-called ‘demographic dividend’ is huge.

 Thus far universities and technical colleges have simply been expanding class sizes, with terrible results.
 Swathes of young people are leaving without the skills they need for work and the problem of graduate unemployment is rising.
 These institutions must both expand and improve quality if they are not to let down this generation of young people.
 And they must do it quickly.